mmolari/morbidostat-genome-analysis/README.md

 results are saved in the `results` folder, with a structure that mirrors the `vial_n/timepoint_n` structure of the input folder.
 Each of these subfolders will contain the following files:
 - `reads.sorted.bam` and `reads.sorted.bam.bai` : sorted `bam` file (and corresponding index) containing the mapping of the reads against the reference genome.
-- `allele_counts.npz` : pileup of the reads.
+- `pileup/allele_counts.npz` : pileup of the reads.
 This is a numpy tensor with dimension (2,6,L) corresponding to (1) forward-reverse reads, (2) allele `["A", "C", "G", "T", "-", "N"]` and (3) position.
-- `insertions.pkl.gz` : a nested dictionary of insertions, saved in pickle format and compressed with gzip.
+- `pileup/insertions.pkl.gz` : a nested dictionary of insertions, saved in pickle format and compressed with gzip.
 The structure is `position -> sequence -> [n. forward reads, n. reverse reads]`.
+- `ref_genome.fa` and `ref_genome.gbk` : symlink to the reference genome used for mapping the reads (same vial, first timepoint), both in genbank and fasta format.